 Server (3) ran for 10 years as a CGI script on a shared hosting account at Hurricane Electric in Fremont, CA. This server demonstrated the ability of Fossil to run on an economical shared-host web account with no privileges beyond port 80 HTTP access and CGI.
 It is not necessary to have a dedicated computer with administrator privileges to run Fossil.
 As far as we are aware, Fossil is the only full-featured configuration management system that can run in such a restricted environment.
 The CGI script that ran on the Hurricane Electric server was the same as the CGI script shown above, except that the pathnames are modified to suit the environment:

 In recent years, virtual private servers have become a more flexible and less expensive hosting option compared to shared hosting accounts.
 So on 2017-07-25, server (3) was moved onto a $5/month "droplet" VPS from Digital Ocean located in San Francisco.

 Server (3) is synchronized with the canonical server (1) by running the following command via cron:

 /home/hwaci/bin/fossil sync -R /home/hwaci/fossil/fossil.fossil

-Server (2) is a Linode 4096 located in Newark, NJ and set up just like the canonical server (1) with the addition of a cron job for synchronization.
-The same cron job also runs the fossil git export command after each sync in order to mirror all changes to GitHub.
+Server (2) is a Linode 4096 located in Newark, NJ and set up just like the canonical server (1) with the addition of a cron job for synchronization as in server (3).